Updated July 19, 2023

 The two most popularly known categories of securities are equities (variable income securities)and bonds (fixed income securities).
-The purchase of equities offer partial ownership of a company, while bonds means lending money to a company and receiving interest as a form of fixed income.
-Now, hybrid securities are a combination of both security types (equities and bonds) and their return is based on the performance of the underlying assets.
+The purchase of equities offers partial ownership of a company, while bonds mean lending money to a company and receiving interest as a form of fixed income.
+Now, hybrid securities are a combination of both security types (equities and bonds), and their return is based on the performance of the underlying assets.

 The features of hybrid securities are as follows:

-- They usually offer a higher rate of return than pure fixed income securities, but the return is lower than that of pure variable income securities.
+- They usually offer a higher rate of return than pure fixed-income securities, but the return is lower than pure variable-income securities.

-- They are believed to be less risky than pure variable income securities, but riskier than pure fixed income securities.
+- They believe that hybrid securities are less risky than pure variable-income securities but riskier than pure fixed-income securities.

 - Investors can use these securities to participate in a company’s capital raising program without having either the risk of a stock or less liquidity of a bond.